software-mansion/live-compositor/docs/pages/guides/simple-scene.md

       }
     }
     ```
+    You can can configure output framerate with [`LIVE_COMPOSITOR_OUTPUT_FRAMERATE` environmental variable](../deployment/configuration.md#live_compositor_output_framerate).

     After receiving the response you can establish the connection and start listening for the stream.
 Check out [how to receive output streams](./receive-output.md) to learn more.

-    In this example we are using RTP over TCP, if you prefer to use UDP you need start listening on the specified port before sending register request to make sure you are not losing
+    In this example we are using RTP over TCP.
+If you prefer to use UDP you need to start listening on the specified port before sending the register request to make sure you are not losing first frames.
-    first frames.
   </TabItem>
   <TabItem value="membrane" label="Membrane Framework">
     ```elixir